kirblol/IMoE/README.md

 - Makes the final response coherent and keeps all the important and fine details the experts spat out.
 3. Because a summarizer itself might not be good enough for coding in itself, I will LoRA fine-tune the summarizer to get good at translating abstract text into code.
 Based on whether the summarizer detects coding intent, the LoRA version is used.
 ### Inference Steps:
-#### Classifier (KNN-inspired):
+#### Classifier (Learned Classifier):
 1. Your input is run through the classifier, and it detects which categories.
 All edge cases are handled through these 3 checks:
 - If it fits one or multiple categories, it's routed to those experts.
 - If it fits none, all experts engage.
-- If two categories are within 0.1 of each other in the softmax scores, expert cross-talk is allowed.
+- If two categories are within t_CT of each other in the softmax scores, expert cross-talk is allowed.
 2. Yeah, it has very few steps.
-#### Experts (LSTM):
+#### Experts (TCN + Linear Attention):
 1. First, the inputs are run through the respective experts.
 2. Then, the summarizer consolidates everything the experts say, explained later.
-3. The cross-talk enabled by the close categories is very simple.
-The expert produces a response, and that raw response is fed directly into the other expert, or experts if it's 3 categories or more.
-Each expert has n_T turns to cross-talk with each other.
-To make up for the last expert not having anyone to respond to it, it produces a response twice.
+3. During cross-talk, the experts can interrupt each other.
+Here's how it works:
+- Any two experts are put in a GAN training regimen, but both of them are generators.
+- The first one starts talking, then the second one tries to interrupt fluently.
+- The discriminator sees if it can tell if it was interrupted or not.
+It's fed both the uninterrupted first expert's response and the interrupted response, but separately.
+- No rewards are given to the generators for the uninterrupted message.
+- If the discriminator can tell that it's interrupted, both generators are given a heavy penalty.
+If not, they're given a heavy reward.
+- This is all fine-tuning vis LoRA, so it can save compute by only activating once cross-talk engages.
+- Then, during inference, this equation determines whether the model interrupts or not: P_interrupt = epsilon(((C^2 * C^alpha * log(T_since))/(I_recent * beta)) - shr)
+- To determine if it interrupts, Bernoulli sampling is employed.
-#### Summarizer (LSTM):
+#### Summarizer (SSM):
 1. When all expert outputs are gathered, the summarizer grounds them and gives a final response, keeping everything the experts wanted while also elaborating.
 2. If the summarizer detects that the experts disagree or have gone off track via the intent mechanism, it ignores everything and asks for clarification.
 ## Optimizations: